Dharmam Thalai Kaakkum: Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.
+The song "Thottuvida" was remixed by Mani Sharma for the film Gaja (2008).

 Release and reception

 Dharmam Thalai Kaakkum was released on 22 February 1963, and distributed by Emgeeyaar Pictures.
 On 1 March 1963, The Indian Express wrote, "Though the plot is routine, the acting, especially by M. G. Ramachandran, rescues the film from its banality.
 As a doctor, [Ramachandran] does a very sincere work and provides most of the interesting moments the picture has."
 Kanthan of Kalki, however, criticised the story for lack of freshness.
 The film was one of the most successful Tamil films of the year, and ran for more than 100 days in theatres.